Skip to main content

 6 cr

-1. Program Administration and Leadership
+1. Program Administration and Leadership Concentration

-This concentration track for students who currently work as program directors or assistant directors; or, for teachers or other professionals that would like to advance to program director positions.
-By taking courses in this track, students will understand the many facets of leadership that encompass the work of the early childhood program administrator.
+In this concentration, students will understand the many facets of leadership that encompass the work of the early childhood program administrator.
 Students will gain an understanding of early childhood curriculum and how to work with families, as well as the human resource and fiscal responsibilities of program directors.
-One 3-credit culminating practicum and one 3-credit Capstone course is required for this track where students work under the guidance of a mentor leader.
+One 3-credit culminating practicum and one 3-credit Capstone course is required for this concentration where students work under the guidance of a mentor leader.
 Students who already qualify as NAEYC administrator’s, or directors that have at least four years of administrative experience, will be able to document their experience to have the practicum requirement waived.
 Course instructors will work with students to create a practicum experience that is respective of the student’s time, current work obligations, as well as prior experiences in early childhood administrative or leadership roles.
-Students will also qualify to apply for the CT Director Credential at the Standard Level upon completion of this track.
 The following additional Early Childhood Education courses are required for students enrolled in this track.

 ECE 222: Curriculum for Young Children: Methods and Techniques